The Nutcracker and the Four Realms: Plot

 On Christmas Eve in Victorian London, Benjamin Stahlbaum gives his children Louise, Clara, and Fritz the presents his wife Marie had set aside for them before she died.
 Clara receives an egg-shaped box that she cannot unlock, together with a note saying "Everything you need is inside".
-The family goes to a Christmas Eve party, hosted by the children's godfather and skilled engineer Drosselmeyer.
+The family goes to a Christmas Eve party, hosted by the children's godfather, skilled engineer Drosselmeyer.
 Clara asks Drosselmeyer how to unlock her egg.
 He reveals that he made the egg for Marie when she was younger.
+Benjamin confronts Clara for refusing to dance with him, and they insult each other.

-Benjamin becomes angry at Clara for refusing to dance with him, and they insult each other.
-Clara finds a string with her name on it, signifying her gift, and follows it into a forest in a parallel world where she sees a key.
+Drosselmeyer announces the time for presents has come, and the children head into a garden maze to find strings with their names attached to them.
+Clara finds the string with her name on it, signifying her gift, and follows it into a forest in a parallel world where she spots a key.
 Before she can grab it, a mouse snatches it and crosses a frozen river.
 Captain Philip Hoffman, the Nutcracker, leads Clara across the bridge into the Fourth Realm, where they barely escape the mouse king and Mother Ginger, the regent of the Fourth Realm.
 Captain Philip brings Clara to the palace, where she meets the regents of each land: the Sugar Plum Fairy of the Land of Sweets; Shiver of the Land of Snowflakes, and Hawthorne of the Land of Flowers.
 They tell Clara they are at war with the Land of Amusements, which they refer to as "the Fourth Realm".
 It is also revealed that Marie was the beloved Queen of this magical land and, thus, Clara is the princess.